Truck by truck, Israel builds trade gateway to Arab world

 Plenty of political and practical obstacles remain.

-The port in Haifa is state-owned and has limited capacity, a history of labor unrest and cumbersome security.
+The port in Haifa is state-owned and has limited capacity, a history of labour unrest and cumbersome security.

 Freighters in Haifa bay are typically forced to wait hours to dock.
 Trucks and containers have to pass through Israel’s lengthy security checks and scanners.
 The drivers, carrying international permits, meet passport agents onboard.
 Only after that can they take to the roads.